hmontazeri/mushak/README.md

 ## Why Mushak?

 I absolutly love Docker and Docker Compose.
-But it has 2 big issues:
+I just wish it was easy to deploy it to a remote server.
+But there are 2 issues when it comes to remote deployment:

 1. You need script or some kind of automation to get docker compose up and running on a remote server and then configure env. etc.
-2. You will face downtime with when redeployen a new version of your app.
+2. You will face downtime when redeployen a new version of your app.

 These 2 isses is why Mushak exists.
 It is a zero-config, zero-downtime alternative to self hosted PaaS you find on the market.